Want to learn more about Treatment - treat whiteflies

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Whiteflies are closely related to aphids, and can be similarly pesky!
-They’re also especially small, so are even able to crawl through mesh coverings, and can be responsible for spreading a number of different plant viruses.
+Whiteflies are related to aphids, and can be just as pesky!
+They can also be responsible for spreading a number of different plant viruses.
 But don’t worry - Planta can help you to manage and recover from an infestation.

 SYMPTOMS & IDENTIFICATION

 Whiteflies are often found in clusters on the undersides of leaves, so make sure to check your plant thoroughly.
-They are active during daytime, and are mostly seen during mid- to late summer, when it gets warmer.
+They are active during daytime, and are mostly seen during mid- to late summer, when the weather is warmer.
 They often lay their eggs in concentric (circular) patterns, which is another sign to look out for if you’re unsure if your plant has whiteflies.

 Leaves turn yellow and fall off prematurely

-Sticky liquid, or honeydew, can be found on the leaves
+Sticky sap, called honeydew, can be found on the leaves and on surfaces around your plant

-1. Isolate the infected plant - move your plant to a separate, closed-off room if possible to prevent Whiteflies from spreading and infecting your other plants
+1. Isolate the infected plant - move your plant to a separate, closed-off room if possible to prevent the whiteflies from spreading and infesting your other plants.
+If you have a severely infested plant, consider throwing it away.

 You can buy these from your local garden center, home improvement store, or online